The set splittability problem: Introduction

 Intuitively, the discrepancy measures to what extent it is possible to simultaneously and evenly split each set in the collection.
-In fact $\disc(\B) \leq 1$ if and only if $\B$ is ($p=\frac{1}{2}$) splittable.
+In fact $\disc(\B) \leq 1$ if and only if $\B$ is ($\frac{1}{2}$-) splittable.

-Upper bounds for the discrepancy have been studied in recent decades.
+In recent decades there have been many studies of upper bounds on the discrepancy of general and particular collections of sets.
 In 1981 Beck and Fiala showed that if every element of $\bigcup B$ is contained in at most $t$ of the sets in $\B$, then $\disc(\B)\leq2t-2$ \cite{beckfiala}.
 Incremental improvements to this bound can be found in works such as \cite{bednarchakHelm97, helm99, bukh13}.
 In 1985, Spencer gave an upper bound for the discrepancy of an arbitrary collection:

-where $K$ is an absolute constant and $n$ is the number of sets \cite{sixstdev}.
-The upper bound of $O(\sqrt{n})$ is asymptotically tight for general collections.
-Of course the discrepancy of any given collection may be much smaller than this bound, and since least discrepancy is usually best, it is natural to study the discrepancy $\leq1$ case.
+where $n$ is the number of sets \cite{sixstdev}.
+Of course the discrepancy of any given collection may be much smaller than this bound, and since in most applications least discrepancy is best, it is natural to study the discrepancy $\leq1$ case.

 Set splittability can also be viewed as a combinatorial version of the outcome of the ham sandwich theorem: given Lebesgue measurable subsets $B_1,\ldots,B_n\subset\R^n$ there exists a hyperplane $H$ such that for all $i\leq n$ exactly half the measure of $B_i$ lies to each side of $H$.
-If Lebesgue measure is replaced by a discontinuous measure, then some of the mass of $B_i$ may lie on $H$ itself.
+If Lebesgue measure is replaced by an atomic measure, then some of the mass of $B_i$ may lie on $H$ itself.
 In this case the conclusion must be modified to say that that \emph{at most} half the measure of $B_i$ lies to each side of $H$ \cite{hamsandwichmayo}.
-Thus a ham sandwich hyperplane does not precisely solve the splittability problem, nor does set splittability help to find a geometric hyperplane.
-Nevertheless the two problems are closely related.
+Thus a ham sandwich hyperplane does not precisely solve the splittability problem, nor does set splittability help to find a geometric hyperplane, but the two problems are conceptually related.